jsfuentes/jsfuentes/content/posts/2019-20-02---why-startups-are-better.md

 slug: "why-startups-are-better-to-work-for"
 category: "Startups"
 tags:
+  - "career"
-  - "Career"
+  - "startups"
-description: "Throughout my work, the most important factor in my ability to excel and learn is how meaningful and motivating it is.
-Meaningful work pushes me to work hard, learn so much, and enjoy doing it.
-Motivation supercharges learning which is really the most important thing for a young boy like me."
+description: "I basically chose less money for more work mostly because it was a startup and it was the right decision."
 socialImage: "/media/startup_books.jpg"
 ---

 ![Photo by [Daria Nepriakhina](https://unsplash.com/@epicantus) on [Unsplash](https://unsplash.com)](/media/startup_books.jpg)

-Last fall as I started my last year at UCLA, I aggressively applied and interviewed for programming jobs.
-The decision agonized me for weeks and I devoured career guides and advice.
+Last fall as I started my last year at UCLA, I agonized over what to do as a graduate.
+I aggressively applied and interviewed and devoured career guides.
 And in the end, I chose a small 50 person startup over exciting companies like Facebook, Stripe, and Cruise.
-I basically chose less money for more work mostly because it was a startup.
+I basically chose less money for more work mostly because it was a startup and it was the right decision.

 While the term startup is often thrown around, here are some traits I mean: